mubashar-iqbal/OntRef/instantiation/README.md

-# Blockchain-based Ontology Driven Reference Framework (OntRef) Instantiation
+# Blockchain-based Ontology Driven Reference Framework (OntReF) Instantiation

-We [instantiated](https://github.com/mubashar-iqbal/OntRef/blob/main/instantiation/OntRef-instantiation.owl) the [OntRef](https://github.com/mubashar-iqbal/OntRef) with the data tampering threat and Sybil attack.
+We [instantiated](https://github.com/mubashar-iqbal/OntReF/blob/main/instantiation/OntReF-instantiation.owl) the [OntReF](https://github.com/mubashar-iqbal/OntReF) with the data tampering threat and Sybil attack.

 ## SPARQL queries
-The SPARQL queries can be used to retrieve information from an OntRef instantiation ontology.
+The SPARQL queries can be used to retrieve information from an OntReF instantiation ontology.
 The following header code will remain the same for all the queries listed in this section.

 ```sql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>